Priyak1985/Tableau-Variable-Naming-Convention-API-Automation/README.md

 #  Details of The Naming Convention

 The two major field identifiers within Tableau are the "Dimension" and "Measure".
-The proposed solution covers both the dimension and Measure elements.
+The proposed solution covers both the Dimension and Measure elements.
 ###  Dimension Pane
 Each element in a dimension pane can be classified by any one of the following.